Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 But the problem with that answer is that it’s a broad generalization.

-There are countless photographers who rely on Instagram as their sole means of reaching their audience.
+Countless photographers rely on Instagram as their sole means of reaching their audience.
 They have no webpage, they have no email list, they have no business listings elsewhere.

 So, yes, these people absolutely need Instagram.
 And that’s a problem.
 Instagram can delete their account tomorrow, and then what?